akashani62/without_test_helper/README.md

 ### Multi-role controller test helpers

-For each HTTP verb of GET, POST, PUT, DELETE, create a test for each role you define.
+For each HTTP verb of GET, POST, PUT, DELETE create a test for each role you define.

     class UserTest < ActionController::TestCase
       include WithoutTestHelper